emastra/anti-captcha-geetest/README.md

 ### Output
 The output will include the solution keys.
-These solution keys must be sent to the target page through a http POST request.
+To finally solve the captcha, these solution keys must be sent to the target page through a http POST request.

 ### Open an issue
 If you find any bug, please create an issue on the actor [Github page](https://github.com/emastra/anti-captcha-geetest).